DynamicApis/SOS/README.md

 - If a Link is specified then a valid absolute URL should exist for Link.Uri.
 - If an HttpStatusCode is specified then a valid status code should exist for HttpStatusCode.Code
+- If a Resources.HttpMethods.Sample is specified then the following are required for that object: Source, Format, Type, Direction, Value

 #### Optional (but recommended)
 - Description